MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 ### Create the database user and assign roles

-1) In the Azure portal, browse to your Azure SQL Database instance and select **Query editor (preview)**.
+1) In the Azure portal, browse to your SQL database and select **Query editor (preview)**.

 2) Select **Continue as `<your-username>`** on the right side of the screen to sign into the database using your account.

-3) On the query editor view, run the following SQL commands:
+3) On the query editor view, run the following T-SQL commands:

     ```sql
     CREATE USER <your-app-service-name> FROM EXTERNAL PROVIDER;